Fusionmedstaff

 Physical Therapist Assistants vs Physical Therapists round one: educational requirements

 One of the major characteristics that set apart a PTA from a PT is the level of education required to practice.
-For PTAs, you need a two-year associate degree.
+For PTAs, you need a two-year associate degree from a PTA program.
 However, to become a physical therapist you first need to complete a four-year bachelor’s degree and then a doctor of physical therapy program (DPT) before you can practice your skills in real life.

 So to go from a PTA to PT, you've gotta go back to school and continue your physical therapy education by hitting the books.